-Even in a time when vehicle history reports are easy to come by, buying any used vehicle can be an arduous task, but when it comes to buying a used truck, things can get even more difficult.
+Even in a time when vehicle history reports are easy to come by, buying any used vehicle can be an arduous task, but when it comes to buying a used truck, whether it's a Ford F-150, a Chevrolet Silverado, a Toyota Tundra, a Ram 1500, or a GMC Sierra, things can get even more difficult.

 The biggest red flag for buying a used truck is if it was part of a commercial fleet.